Happier Valley Comedy

 Picture

-Happier Valley Comedy stands in solidarity with Black Lives Matter protestors and anti-racism activists by voicing our anguish and deep frustration with systems that oppress and devalue Black lives.
+Happier Valley Comedy stands in solidarity with anti-racism activists by voicing our anguish and deep frustration with systems that oppress and devalue the lives of BIPOC (Black, Indigenous, People of Color) including Asian Americans and Pacific Islanders.
 HVC is committed to using the tenets of improvisation as a tool to amplify each person’s authentic voice and creativity in an inclusive, welcoming community inspired and empowered by the diversity of all members.
 We need to do better in backing that commitment with results.

-As always, we turn to improv for guidance in uncertain times.
-Improv is "Acceptance of the reality of the moment and the agreement to move forward together with positivity."
+As always, we turn to improv for guidance.
+Improv is "Acceptance of the reality of the moment and the agreement to move forward together with joy and ease."
 Acceptance doesn't mean accepting acts of injustice.
-It means accepting that injustice, inequality, and racism is a criminal reality that we, as white people, have benefited from.
+It means accepting that injustice, inequality, and racism is a criminal reality that white people have benefited from in a white supremacist culture.
 Acceptance means keeping our eyes and hearts open from a place of attentive listening and learning.
-And agreement means using that knowledge for positive change and action.
+And "agreement to move forward" means using that knowledge for positive change and action.
 This is the job of an improviser.
 We are listening.
 We are learning.
-We must act.
-We know that we can and must do better to make our theater a stronger tool to amplify a more diverse chorus of voices.
+We are acting on our commitment to make our theater a stronger tool to amplify a more diverse chorus of voices.

-• Providing ongoing anti-racism, equality, and implicit-bias training for our staff and casts
+• Providing ongoing anti-racism, equity, and implicit-bias training for our staff and casts

-• Devoting at least one "5th Saturday FUNdraiser" each year to a local organization that works specifically for equality, justice, and/or support of Black people
+• Devoting at least one "5th Saturday FUNdraiser" each year to a local organization that works specifically for equity, justice, and/or support of BIPOC communities

-• Developing and implementing a program that provides "pro bono" shows, improv workshops, and/or professional development training to under-represented and marginalized communities and organizations in our area
+• Continuing our Free Happiness Program, which regularly provides "pro bono" shows, improv workshops, and/or professional development training to under-represented and -served communities and organizations in our area (Applications are voted on by our board of directors)

 With gratitude,